top of page

 karltomm_edited.jpg

-Karl is a Professor of Psychiatry at the University of Calgary where he founded the Family Therapy Program and directed the Calgary Family Therapy Centre for 50 years.
-He is interested in systems theory, narrative theory, social constructionism, and bringforthism.
-He focuses on interpersonal patterns of interaction and a transformative thinker in developing different kinds of questions in therapy.
+Karl Tomm is a Professor of Psychiatry at the University of Calgary where he founded the Family Therapy Program and directed the Calgary Family Therapy Centre for 50 years.
+He is interested in systems theory, narrative theory, social constructionism, and his original ideas on bringforthism.
+He focuses on interpersonal patterns of interaction and is internationally know as a transformative thinker in developing key understandings about different kinds of therapeutic questions.

 Jennifer White_edited.jpg